 The IMO has negotiated international conventions that impose liability for oil pollution in international waters and a signatory's territorial waters.
 In September 1997, the IMO adopted Annex VI to the International Convention for the Prevention of Pollution from Ships to address air pollution from ships.
 Annex VI was ratified in May 2004, and became effective in May 2005.
 Annex VI sets limits on sulfur oxide and nitrogen oxide emissions from ship exhausts and prohibits deliberate emissions of ozone depleting substances, such as chlorofluorocarbons.
 Annex VI also includes a global cap on the sulfur content of fuel oil and allows for special areas to be established with more stringent controls on sulfur emissions.
-Our vessel manager has informed us that a plan to confirm with the Annex VI regulations is in place and we believe we are in substantial compliance with Annex VI.
+We had developed a plan to comply with the Annex VI regulations, which became effective once Annex VI became effective.
 Additional or new conventions, laws and regulations may be adopted that could adversely affect our ability to operate our ships.